Hook: When the market noise drowns out opportunity

 Advanced enhancements for 2026

-Leverage what s changed in the market:
+Leverage whats changed in the market:

 - AI-augmented pattern detection: use machine learning to find non-linear interactions between signals (e.g., insider buys that matter only with rising revisions).